 Chile has large reserves of metallic and non-metallic mineral resources and is the world's largest producer of copper.
-Chile has an estimated 160 million metric tons of copper reserves, 29.6% of world reserves, and produced 5.3 million metric tons of grade A copper in 2009.
+In 2010, Chile had an estimated 150 million metric tons of copper reserves, 23.8% of world reserves, and produced 5.5 million metric tons of grade A copper.
 Large quantities of iodine, coal, gold, silver, nitrate, iron ore and molybdenum are also found in Chile.
 As a result, the mining sector of the Chilean economy is a significant contributor to the export sector and GDP.
 The processing of mining production is included in the manufacturing sector.

 In the 1990s, the mining sector grew due to increased investment, including the opening of new large mines.
-During 2009, this sector represented 15.5% of GDP and constituted approximately 48.7% of Chile's total exports, amounting to approximately US\$30.4 billion.
-Copper exports during 2009 decreased by US\$4.7 billion compared with 2008.
-This decrease was mostly due to lower copper prices during 2009, which declined to an annual average of US\$2.33 per pound compared to US\$3.16 per pound in 2008.
+During 2010, this sector represented 19.2% of GDP and constituted approximately 54.6% of Chile's total exports, amounting to approximately US\$44.9 billion.
+Copper exports during 2010 increased by US\$13.2 billion compared with 2009.
+This decrease was mostly due to higher copper prices during 2010, which rose to an annual average of US\$3.42 per pound compared to US\$2.34 per pound in 2009.

 The copper sub-sector is composed of a mix of government-owned and private companies.
 The state-owned copper enterprise, Codelco, is the largest copper producer in the world as well as the largest company in Chile.
-Codelco controls approximately 20% of the world's proven, probable and possible copper reserves and accounted for 33% of Chile's total copper output in 2009.
-In 2009, Codelco contributed US\$2.8 billion to government revenue, while private mining contributed US\$1.4 billion.
+In 2010, Codelco contributed US\$6.0 billion to government revenue, while private mining contributed US\$3.7 billion.
 Unlike its private sector competitors that are taxed on their revenues, under Chilean law, Codelco's net earnings are subject to an additional 40% tax above the 17% corporate income tax generally applicable to domestic companies.
 In addition, as a wholly state-owned enterprise, Codelco contributes all of its net income to the central government's budget through profit transfers.
-(See "Public Sector Finances - Government-owned Companies - Codelco.")
-During the same period, copper made up approximately 90.1% of all Chilean mining exports.
-However, in 2009 as a result of the sharp fall in copper prices, the government revenue from copper, including from private mining, decreased to US\$4.3 billion compared with US\$10.3 billion in 2008 and US\$14.1 billion in 2007.
+(See "Public Sector Finances-Government-owned Enterprises-Codelco.")
+During the same period, copper made up approximately 90.3% of all Chilean mining exports.
+In 2010, as a result of the strong increase in copper prices, the government revenue from copper, including from private mining, increased to US\$9.6 billion compared with US\$4.3 billion in 2009.
 Foreign investment in the mining sector has been significant during the past three decades.
-Between 1974 and 2008 investment amounted to US\$24.5 billion, or an average of US\$701 million per year.
+Between 1974 and 2010 investment amounted to US\$25.4 billion, or an average of US\$706.7 million per year.
 Although the mining sector continues to attract the greatest amount of foreign investment, a trend toward diversification has made the electricity and service sectors increasingly appealing to foreign investors, while mining investment has decreased in relative terms.
-During 2009, foreign investment in the mining sector amounted to US\$1.0 billion.
+During 2010, foreign investment in the mining sector amounted to US\$883.5 million.